XVIIarcano/Galileo-Microscope/README.md

 ### Generic hardware
 - 3x 20 cm aluminum pipes spans, 12 mm diameter
 - 6x M5x12 SHCS screws and nuts for locking the pipes
-- 2x M5 threaded rod 90 mm length, 6x M5 nuts and 2x M5 washers for the stage movement
+- 2x M5x80 hexagon head bolts, 2x M5 lock nuts and 4x M5 washers for the stage movement.
+You can also use M5 threaded rod 90 mm length instead of the bolts, but you will need 2 more locknuts and 2x M5 cap nuts.
 - 3x M3x30 SHCS screws and nuts for the anti backlash ring
 - 2x M3x12 SHCS screws for the slide holder
-- **BLUE!** threadlock
 - Superlube grease or similar
 - Superglue
 - A bit of oven paper or similar, or a 25 mm diameter disk of 3 mm frosted acrylic if you are feeling dapper